9-Month Sleep Regression: What It Is and How to Handle It

 Around 9 months, a new swarm of challenges and developments arise that can shatter a baby’s good night’s sleep: teething pain, first colds, constipation, new foods, pulling to stand, and more.
-These common disturbances cause many thorny sleep struggles.
+These common disturbances can cause many thorny sleep struggles.

-Why is my 9 month old baby waking up every 2 hours?
+Why is my 9-month-old baby waking up every two hours?

-Again, at 9 months, it’s completely normal for your baby to go through sleep regressions.
-If your baby is waking every 2 hours, you may want to first look for any external factors that may be disrupting sleep, like itchy PJs, a bright light shining in the window, cold symptoms, etc) that may be causing wake-ups.
+Again, it’s completely normal for your 9-month-old baby to go through sleep regressions.
+If your baby is waking every two hours, you may want to first look for any external factors that may be disrupting sleep, like itchy PJs, a bright light shining in the window, cold symptoms, noisy traffic, and more.
 Other reasons for frequent wake-ups include...

-Right now, your baby might be crawling, pulling to stand, or even walking for the first time!
+Right now, your baby might be crawling, pulling to stand…a few are even walking for the first time!
 There are so many new ways to explore the world…with so many fun things to do and see, it’s no wonder your little one is wide eyed!

-Teething is usually just an annoyance.
-It’s easy to ignore during the day, but becomes bothersome when lying in bed at night.
-And, around 9 months, babies have as many as eight different teeth coming in!
+Teething is usually just an annoyance that’s easy to ignore during the day, but becomes bothersome when lying in bed at night.
+And, at around 9 months, babies have as many as eight different teeth coming in!
 Good thing white noise can actually help distract little ones from internal discomforts, like teething pain!
 (Here are more ways to safely help ease your baby’s teething pain.)

-A baby’s temperament can lead to wakeups.
-Babies with a sensitive temperament might be more, well, sensitive to internal and external disturbances (like a dog barking or sounds from the TV) that cause sleep disturbances.
-Likewise, babies who are especially social might enjoy Mom or Dad’s company so much that they wake up at 4 a.m. thinking, “Is it time to play yet?”
-Find your baby’s temperament here.
+A baby’s temperament—or natural inclination—can lead to wakeups.
+Babies with a sensitive temperament might be more, well, sensitive to internal disturbances (like teething) and external disturbances (like a dog barking or sounds from the TV) that cause sleep disturbances.
+Likewise, babies who are especially social might enjoy their parents’ company so much that they wake up at 4am thinking, “Is it time to play yet?”
+(Find your baby’s temperament here.)

-Could a rumbling tummy be behind your baby’s 9 month sleep regression?
-During this period in your baby’s life, they’re filling up on new foods, but remember as you continue to introduce solids, you need to make sure you’re not skimping on milk.
-Milk still makes up about 75% of your baby’s calories right now.
-Make sure your baby isn’t skipping milk during the day…otherwise, they’re going to start popping awake hungry all night long.
+Could a rumbling tummy be behind your baby’s 9-month sleep regression?
+Right now, your little one is busy filling up on new foods, but remember as you continue to introduce solids, you need to make sure you’re not skimping on milk.
+Breastmilk and/or baby formula still makes up about 67% of your baby’s calories.
+It’s very important that your baby isn’t missing milk during the day…otherwise, they’ll pop awake hungry all night long.

 It depends!
-The 9 month sleep regression could pass after a few days, but it could last for weeks, or possibly months, if it’s not addressed.
+The 9-month sleep regression may pass after a few days, but it may stretch on for weeks, or possibly months, if it’s not addressed.

 How much sleep do babies need at 9 months?